tAndreaniSanofi/GeneModuleScore/README.md

 	- gamma delta positive T cells

 3) Human.B38_OmicsoftGenCode.V33.Genes.annotation3.txt: annotation of the gene's name
-4) RA_Synovium.PEAC.Baseline.RNASeq.Genes.Outliers_removed_Batch_corrected.Count.vst_20220503.txt: Matrix with the gene expression values
+4) Gene_Expression_Matrix.txt: Matrix with the gene expression values  (row genes, columns Patient Id)
 5) Plasmacell_Gene_module.txt: Output with the gene module score for the cell type under investigation for each patient.
 In the example "Plasmacell" but can be changed according to the cell type in the parameter 2

 ### Metabolic Pathways (list from here: https://www.kegg.jp/kegg/pathway.html#metabolism):